ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 ![](attachments/increase-recorder-coverage-2/mx-name-listview-app-e.png)

-As the options in the navigation list have a mx-name, the ATS helper can interact with them.
+As the options in the navigation list have an mx-name, the ATS helper can interact with them.
 In ATS you can *Find, Click, Set, Assert, and Get* these widgets with the standard Mendix actions.
 ATS can still interact with the options if you add another class as well:

 ![](attachments/increase-recorder-coverage-2/extra-class-name.png)

-You have given the **Class** a mx-name and not the widget name in the **Name** field, as the options of the navigation list do not have a **Name** field.
+You have given the **Class** an mx-name and not the widget name in the **Name** field, as the options of the navigation list do not have a **Name** field.
 Widgets that the ATS Recorder recognizes get their mx-name from the name in the **Name** field.
 For example, the navigation list:

 ![](attachments/increase-recorder-coverage-2/mx-name-in-name.png)